-Another objective of the RCEP is to deepen integration amongst member countries, with ASEAN becoming a central player.
-The RCEP, hence, has the potential to facilitate the creation of an Asia-Pacific free trade area and to diversify economic regionalism by adding ASEAN as an important player in the global economic order (Menon, 2013; Das and Reema, 2014; Gupta, 2014).
-If the RCEP expands to become an Asia-Pacific free trade area, then ASEAN - in consultation with Japan, China, and Australia - will become the agenda-setter for a highly important regional economy.
+Another objective of the RCEP is to achieve deeper integration amongst member countries, with ASEAN becoming a central player.
+The RCEP, hence, has the potential to facilitate the creation of a future Free Trade Area of the Asia-Pacific and to diversify economic regionalism by adding ASEAN as an important player in the global economic order (Menon, 2013; Das and Reema, 2014; Gupta, 2014).
+If the RCEP expands to become a Free Trade Area of the Asia-Pacific, then ASEAN - in consultation with Japan, China, and Australia - will become the agenda-setter for a very important regional economy.

 In November 2019, India indicated that it had several objections to joining the RCEP and decided to not sign the agreement.
-At the RCEP Summit, Prime Minister Narendra Modi said that 'the present form of the RCEP agreement does not fully reflect the basic spirit and the agreed guiding principles of RCEP.
+In his speech at the RCEP Summit, Prime Minister Narendra Modi expressed that 'the present form of the RCEP agreement does not fully reflect the basic spirit and the agreed guiding principles of RCEP.
 It also does not address satisfactorily India's outstanding issues and concerns in such a situation' (Business Standard, 2020).
-Protectionism has become more pronounced during the Modi administration, which feared that India's industries would be unable to compete with China's and that China's goods would overflow India's markets.
+Protectionism has become more pronounced during the Modi administration, and there was a fear that Indian industries would be unable to compete with China and that Chinese goods would overflow Indian markets.

 By not joining the RCEP, India will lose both economic and strategic influence in the region.
-If it joins the RCEP, India's income will increase by \$60 billion annually (about 1.1 percentage points in real GDP gains) by 2030.
-If it does not join the agreement, India's income will fall by \$6 billion (Petri and Plummer, 2020).
-India is unlikely to join the RCEP, however, blaming its \$60 billion trade deficit with China on past trade agreements, and the RCEP demands reductions in dairy and e-commerce tariffs, which are politically sensitive issues in India (Gupta and Ganguly, 2020).
+If it joins the RCEP, India's income would increase by \$60 billion annually (around 1.1 percentage points in real GDP gains) by 2030.
+If it does not join the agreement, India's income would fall by \$6 billion (Petri and Plummer, 2020).
+Nonetheless, India is unlikely to rejoin the RCEP, as its \$60 billion trade deficit with China was blamed on past trade agreements and the RCEP demands reductions in tariffs in the dairy and e-commerce sectors which are both politically sensitive issues in India (Gupta and Ganguly, 2020).

 The RCEP has 20 chapters, 17 annexes, and 54 schedules of commitments that cover market access, rules and disciplines, and economic and technical cooperation.
-The chapters comprise goods, unified rules of origin, customs procedures and trade facilitation, SPS measures and TBTs, trade remedies, services, the General Agreement on Trade in Services, investment, intellectual property, electronic commerce, competition, small and medium-sized enterprises, economic and technical cooperation, government procurement, and dispute settlement, as well as institutional, general, and final provision chapters (ASEAN, 2019).
-A chapter dedicated to supporting micro, small, and medium-sized enterprise development is a key feature of the RCEP, which is expected to facilitate the integration of such enterprises into the global value chain.
+The chapters comprise goods, unified rules of origin, customs procedures and trade facilitation, SPS measures and TBTs, trade remedies, services, the General Agreement on Trade in Services (GATS), investment, intellectual property, electronic commerce, competition, small and medium-sized enterprises, economic and technical cooperation, government procurement, and dispute settlement, as well as institutional, general, and final provision chapters.5 A chapter dedicated to support micro, small, and medium-sized enterprise development is a key feature of the RCEP, which is expected to facilitate the integration of micro, small, and medium-sized enterprises into the global value chain.

 Given its large and diverse membership, the RCEP is modestly rigorous.
-For example, it will eliminate tariffs on more than 80%-90% of products, compared with 96% eliminated by the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
-The RCEP includes flexibility in almost all the chapters of the agreement and excludes behind-the-border barriers, and its intellectual property provisions add little to existing ones.
+Compared with the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), e.g. the RCEP will eliminate tariffs on more than 80%-90% of products, compared with 96% under the CPTPP.
+The RCEP also includes flexibility in almost all the chapters of the agreement, excludes behind-the-border barriers, and its intellectual property provisions add little to existing ones.
 The RCEP does not have any chapters on labour, the environment, or state-owned enterprises.
-Its services and investment chapters tend to follow positive-list approaches to market access rather than the negative lists used in the CPTPP (Chaisse and Pomfret, 2019).
+Its services and investment chapters tend to follow positive-list approaches to market access, rather than the negative lists used in the CPTPP (Chaisse and Pomfret, 2019).
 The provisions and mechanisms for investor-state dispute settlement, consultation, trade facilitation, and regulatory cooperation are expected to be included and improved over time (Petri and Plummer, 2020).